Redmi K20: Camera

 Both smartphones have three rear-facing cameras but K20 Pro has the 48-megapixel Sony Exmor IMX586 as the primary sensor While the K20 has the Sony IMX582, a 13-megapixel ultrawide sensor, and an 8 MP telephoto lens, both with a motorized pop-up 20-megapixel front camera.

-The main speciality of the triple 48+8+13 MP back camera is that it comes with a wide, ultrawide and a telephoto lens.
-It allows you to capture scenes from many different perspectives.
-2x optical zoom keeps great details when the photo is zoomed in or cropped.
+The main speciality of the triple 48+8+13 MP back camera is that it comes with a wide, ultrawide and telephoto lens.
+It can capture scenes from many different perspectives.
+2x optical zoom keeps details when the photo is zoomed in or cropped.

 Software

 Both smartphones come with MIUI 10 on top of Android Pie.
 The Redmi K20 Pro Premium Edition ships with MIUI 11 on top of Android 10.